 Data breaches are inevitable.
 The best defense is building strong digital habits that make you harder to hack:

-This breach is a reminder that even trusted platforms can’t fully protect your data.
+This exposure is a reminder that even if the platforms you use are secure, your credentials can still be compromised through other channels—like malware on your own device.
 When passwords are leaked in plain text, the threat is immediate and real.

 You can’t prevent every breach—but you can control how exposed you are when one happens.
 Guardio helps you stay informed, protected, and ready, so you’re not left reacting after the damage is done.